Tom's Guide Verdict

 Works with: Alexa, Google Assistant, HomeKit, SmartThings, IFTTT

-On the inside, the Ecobee Smart Thermostat Premium isn’t a radical imagining of the company’s bread and butter smart home device.
+On the inside, the Ecobee Smart Thermostat Premium isn’t a radical imagining of the company’s marquee smart home device.
 What stands out the most about Ecobee’s latest smart thermostat is its redesigned exterior, which has a much larger display and a nicer finish.
 It now looks more like a smart thermostat that costs $249.

 That’s not to say there isn’t a lot going on inside.
 The Smart Thermostat Premium now has an air quality sensor built in — new for the product — and carries over its Siri and Alexa integration from the previous generation.
 And, like before, it works with Ecobee’s Smart Sensors, so you can make sure all your home’s rooms reach the temperature you want.

-All of these things make it the smartest of the smart thermostats, but is it the best smart thermostat?
+All of these things make it the smartest of the smart thermostats, but is it the best smart thermostat for you?
 You’ll have to read the rest of our Ecobee Smart Thermostat Premium review to find out.

 Ecobee Smart Thermostat Premium review: Price and availability

-The Ecobee Smart Thermostat Premium costs $249, and comes with a remote sensor.
+The Ecobee Smart Thermostat Premium was released in May 2022.
+It costs $249, and comes with a remote sensor.
 It’s the highest-end model in Ecobee’s line.
 Just below it is the Ecobee Smart Thermostat Enhanced ($189), and then below that is the Ecobee3 Lite, at $149.
 This chart below breaks down the differences between each model.

 If you want to purchase additional Smart Sensors, you can buy them in a two-pack for $99.
 Annoyingly, you can’t purchase these sensors individually.
 So you won’t save any money if you buy either of Ecobee’s less expensive thermostats, and then the Smart Sensors separately.